 Remote patient monitoring tends to increase the frequency of communication between a patient and their healthcare team and inevitably works to improve the quality of communication overall.
-By participating in an RPM program, patients tend to develop a stronger relationship with their practitioner.
-Patients feel more engaged because they feel understood, know they are receiving ongoing monitor of their health, and understand that their healthcare team genuinely cares about their progress and success.
+By participating in an RPM program, patients tend to develop a stronger relationship with their practitioners.
+Patients feel more engaged because they feel understood, know they are receiving ongoing monitoring of their health, and understand that their healthcare team genuinely cares about their progress and success.

 6. Remote patient monitoring supports better care oversight

 In traditionally delivered healthcare, once a patient walks out of the office, the practitioner is usually moving on to the next patient.
 When practitioners are caring for dozens of patients a day, it's challenging to reflect on patients once they are no longer in front of you.
 This can leave practitioners hoping that their patients take their advice seriously.
 Since remote patient monitoring typically utilizes a multifaceted care team and frequently engages the patient outside of medical office walls, the care oversight barrier can be removed, thus leading to better patient engagement and increased care team collaboration.

 7. Results become perceptible and health goals become more attainable

 People tend to be progress or reward-driven, meaning we become more engaged in a goal if we're seeing or feeling active movement towards that goal.
 Remote patient monitoring requires ongoing measurements, so patients can see their progress and become more actively involved in making the lifestyle changes required to reach their health goals.

 8. Remote patient monitoring delivers improved patient support

 Remote patient monitoring offers patients the wraparound support they need and meets them in the most convenient location: where they are situated.
 For most patients, participating in a remote patient monitoring program may be the push they need to improve their health, keeping them healthier longer and avoiding expensive hospital admissions.